wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>o Check that <code>gutenberg-mobile/RNTAztecView.podspec</code> and <code>gutenberg-mobile/gutenberg/packages/react-native-aztec/RNTAztecView.podspec</code> refer to the same <code>WordPress-Aztec-iOS</code> version and are pointing to a stable, tagged release (e.g. x.xx.x).
+<p>o Check that <code>gutenberg-mobile/RNTAztecView.podspec</code> and <code>gutenberg-mobile/gutenberg/packages/react-native-aztec/RNTAztecView.podspec</code> refer to the same <code>WordPress-Aztec-iOS</code> version and are pointing to a stable, tagged release (e.g. 1.14.1).
 If they are not, a new Aztec release may be required (see section below).</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->